cfengine/documentation/getting-started/installation.markdown

 The following installations are available:

-### CFEngine Community
+## CFEngine Community

 Install and test the latest [version of Community][Installing Community].

-In addition to instructions, the section also includes simple tutorials to get you started, followed by more advanced tutorials to help your learn the CFEngine language and functionality.
+In addition to
+instructions, we include simple tutorials to get you started, followed by more advanced tutorials to help your learn the CFEngine language and functionality.

-### CFEngine Enterprise
+## CFEngine Enterprise

 All installations feature instructions and tutorials.
-One tutorial teaches you how to use the Mission Portal console; the others help your learn the CFEngine language and functionality.
+One tutorial teaches you how to use the Mission Portal console; the others help you learn the CFEngine language and functionality.

-Just the installation that best suits your needs.
+Choose the installation that best suits your needs.

 #### CFEngine Enterprise (Evaluation: 25 free servers)